SclerodermaSystemic sclerosis; Localized scleroderma

 Researchers are investigating a possible benefit of transplanting the patient's own stem cells (an

 autologoustransplant).
 The transplant procedures introduce normal white blood cells that replace the abnormal autoimmune cells.
-Randomized controlled trials comparing stem cell transplants to monthly cyclophosphamide therapy are underway in Europe and the U.S. Preliminary results in a very small number of people show some promise.
-Additional studies and longer follow up is needed to confirm these results.
-It is still considered experimental.
+Randomized controlled trials found stem cell transplants superior to monthly cyclophosphamide for the therapy of severe systemic scleroderma.
+Additional studies and longer follow-up is needed to confirm these results.

 Herbs and Supplements